themikemoniker/remotive-nodejs-injest/remotive-ingest/README.md

 # Remotive Ingest

-This project ingests the public Remotive job feed into a Supabase Postgres database and keeps every job's lifecycle history.
+This project ingests the public Remotive job feed (API + RSS), the Remote OK RSS feed, and the We Work Remotely programming RSS feed into a Supabase Postgres database and keeps every job's lifecycle history.

 ## Prerequisites